-Make Raspberry Pi display an URL on boot27 April, 2021
+Make Raspberry Pi display an URL on boot

-There's often a couple of Raspberry Pi laying around, or an old laptop.
-Let's make it into a status screen, that'll show any URL on boot.
+There’s often a couple of Raspberry Pi lying around, or an old laptop.
+Let’s make it into a status screen, that’ll show any URL on boot.

 Reinstall Raspberry Pi OS or Debian

 In case of an old computer, install debian.
 In case of Raspberry Pi, install Raspberry Pi OS

 “Do I have to, it already got an OS?”
 No you don’t, but there’s a risk that you’ll regreat that you didn’t – especially if your Pi or laptop is old.

 Add this script as